Uditi1801/aisect-internship-2025/README.md

   - Python Strings & String Methods
 -  Practiced examples in code
 -  [the file named day 4 is attached with this)

+  # Day 5 – AISECT Python Internship Progress

+##  What I did today:
+- Practiced basic if-else statements in Python
+- Watched 3 video tutorials on:
+  - Conditional statements
+  - For loops
+  - While loops

+##  Concepts Covered:
+- Writing if-elif-else blocks
+- Using `for` and `while` loops to iterate over data
+- Understanding loop control flow and logic

+##  What I’ll do next:
+- Solve beginner problems involving conditions and loops
+- Try using nested loops and conditionals in small challenges

+#LearningInPublic #Python #InternshipProgress